A manga written and drawn by Kigitsu Katsuhisa, the same mangaka responsible for Franken Fran.

 - Misunderstood Loner with a Heart of Gold:

-- The supernatural creature of chapter 2, who helps Helen when she is about to be attacked by a would-be rapist.
+- The supernatural creature of chapter 2, a sinister-looking, shadowy figure tied to the fourth floor and elevator of the town meeting hall and ends up terrifying Helen, but helps Helen when she is about to be attacked by a would-be rapist.

 - Devil, from chapter 4.
-He's a dog who constantly steals food and can get pretty violent, but that's because he knows how dangerous humans can be, and has to feed a baby that had been abandoned in a shrine.
+He's an aloof, distant, and widely hated dog who constantly steals food and can get pretty violent, but that's because he knows how dangerous humans can be after all his friends from the dog races were killed, and has to feed a baby that had been abandoned in a shrine where he lives.

 - Nice Girl: Helen is an absolute sweetheart.
 In fact, Victor notes a few times that she's sometimes too nice, leading her to trust people too easily.